sustanova/InfiniSolarP18/README.md

 # InfiniSolarP18

-An ESP32/Arduino library for sending and receiving messages from InfiniSolar inverters that implement the RS232 protocol version P18.
+This project provides a library to communicate with InfiniSolar inverters that implement the RS232 protocol version P18.

+The aim is to be able to send queries and commands to InfiniSolar inverters from an ESP32 or an Arduino, via an RS232 Serial communication cable.

+You will typically need an RS232 to TTL converter between the Serial cable and your microprocessor to appropriately flip/scale the voltages.

 ## Library limitations